Verlias/MiniProjects/README.md

-# Simple Projects Repository
+# Mini/Simple Projects Repository

-Welcome to the Simple Projects repository! 🚀
+Welcome to the Mini/Simple Projects repository! 🚀

 This repository contains a collection of simple and beginner-friendly coding projects.
 These projects are meant for learning and practice purposes and are not intended to be taken too seriously.
 ## About